WrapperFactory

 Implementation

-The service works by returning a "wrapper" around a supplied domain object (using byte buddy), and it is this wrapper that ensures that the hide/disable/validate rules implies by the Apache Causeway programming model are enforced.
+The Core Runtime Services module provides a default implementation, WrapperFactoryDefault.
+This implementation uses byte buddy to create the "wrapper" around a supplied domain object.
+It is this wrapper that ensures that the hide/disable/validate rules implies by the Apache Causeway programming model are enforced.

 Typical Usage: Enforcing Constraints